-• A1 in Member State A has to declare consignment with Member State of destination B (value of goods before processing);

-• B1 in Member State B has nothing to declare;

-• B2 in Member State B arrival with Member State of origin A (value of goods before processing).
+- A1 in Member State A has to declare intra-EU export with Member State of destination B (value of goods before processing); - B1 in Member State B has nothing to declare; - B2 in Member State B intra-EU import with Member State of origin A (value of goods before processing).

-NB: The declaration is made by A1 and B2 with transaction code 1, not with codes 4 and 5, which are meant for goods processing, because there is a transfer of ownership (B2 becomes owner of goods and A1 is no longer owner of goods).
+Note: The declaration is made by A1 and B2 with transaction code 1, not with codes 4 and 5, which are meant for goods processing, because there is a transfer of ownership (B2 becomes owner of goods and A1 is no longer owner of goods).